 1. SSI-eligible (TennCare Medicaid at the SSI standard)

-4. ECF CHOICES Working Disabled Group, income up to 250% of the Federal Poverty Level, $2,000 resources
+4. ECF CHOICES Working Disabled Group, for members with earned income

-If your income exceeds the relevant cap, Tennessee is an income-cap state, not medically-needy, you'll need to establish a Qualified Income Trust (QIT, also called a Miller Trust), authorized federally by 42 USC § 1396p(d)(4)(B) and implemented in Tennessee through Tenn.
+If your income exceeds the relevant cap, Tennessee is an income-cap state, not medically needy, so you will need to establish a Qualified Income Trust (QIT, also called a Miller Trust), authorized federally under the safe harbor at 42 U.S.C. § 1396p(d)(4)(B) and governed in Tennessee by Tenn.
 Comp.
 R. & Regs.
-1240-03-03-.03(8).
-The seven-tier distribution waterfall, banks that accept QITs in Tennessee, attorney costs, and three worked examples are detailed in our deep guide.
+1200-13-20-.06.

 Covered Services

 ECF CHOICES is built on an employment-first philosophy: paid work is the central organizing goal of the program for working-age members.
-The service array reflects that, with deep employment supports alongside personal care, respite, family supports, behavioral supports, and assistive technology.
-The caps below are 2026 figures from the March 2026 ECF CHOICES Member Benefit Table.
+The per-service limits below are the 2026 caps set in the TennCare state rule (Tenn.
+Comp.
+R. & Regs.
+1200-13-01).

 Employment Services